arrowsjs/arrows/README.md

 #### All

-The all combinator sequences multiple arrows in parallel.
+The All combinator sequences multiple arrows in parallel.
 Both the input and output of the resulting arrow are tuples, where each item of the tuple corresponds to one of the sub-arrows.